SIP ALG and why it should be disabled on most routers

 Accessing the FTP Platform

 File Transfer Protocol Secure — aka FTP over TLS/SSL or FTPs — is a protocol for transferring files using Secure Sockets Layer (SSL) to secure the commands and data that are being transferred between the client and the server.
-We only over FTP connections over TLS (FTPS).
+We only support FTP connections over TLS (FTPS).

 PLEASE NOTE: You will only be able to connect for the first time after the first billing cycle has completed successfully